 TGad Editor: modify P361L27-28 of D1.0 as follows:

-that will be measured around the tap with the largest amplitude, according to the number of taps requested in FBCK-REQ field.
+that will be measured around the tap with the largest amplitude, according to dot11ChanMeasFBCKNtaps.
 It can select a contiguous set of taps or select a non-contiguous set of

 TGad Editor: Add a new MIB variable dot11ChanMeasFBCKNtaps, default value 1.